As of this writing, there are 7 National Artist for Theater awardees. They are

 In an awarding ceremony held on October 24, 2018, at the Rizal Ceremonial Hall of Malacañan Palace, 7 New National Artist was named.
 They are

-Amelia Lapeña-Bonifacio is known as the Grand Dame of Southeast Asian children’s theatre.
+- Amelia Lapeña-Bonifacio is known as the Grand Dame of Southeast Asian children’s theatre.
 She is the founder and playwright-director of the Teatrong Mulat ng Pilipinas, which has placed the Philippines on the artistic map of world theater.
-She has written most of the plays performed by the group based on materials culled from painstaking researches.
+She has written most of the plays performed by the group based on materials culled from painstaking research.
 She has also been involved in the production and design of puppets.
-All in all, what she has achieved is an indigenous fusion of puppetry, children’s literature, folklore and theater.
+All in all, what she has achieved is an indigenous fusion of puppetry, children’s literature, folklore, and theater.

-Ryan Cayabyab is the most accomplished composer, arranger, and musical director in the Philippine music industry since this bloomed beginning the 1970s.
+- Ryan Cayabyab is the most accomplished composer, arranger, and musical director in the Philippine music industry since this bloomed beginning in the 1970s.
 His learned, skillful, and versatile musical style spans a wide range of genres: from conservatory or art compositions such as concert religious music, symphonic work, art song, opera, and concerto to mainstream popular idioms in the music industry and in live contemporary multimedia shows (musical theater, dance, and film).
 Being very visible in the national media (once a TV host of a long-running arts and culture series and recently a judge in reality TV singing competitions), Cayabyab is a household name.
 His compositions reflect a perspective of music that extols the exuberance of life and human happiness, thus capturing the very essence of our Filipino soul.